rajat19/interview-questions/src/content/questions/best-time-to-buy-and-sell-stock-iii.md

 ---
-author: "Rajat Srivastava"
-title: "Best Time to Buy and Sell Stock III"
+title: Best Time to Buy and Sell Stock III
-topics: "array dynamic-programming"
+topics: [array, dynamic-programming]
-langs: "java cpp py"
+langs: [java, cpp, py, c]
-tc: "O(n)"
+tc: O(n)
-sc: "O(1)"
+sc: O(1)
 leetid: 123
-companies: "facebook"
+companies: [facebook, amazon]
+interviewbit: best-time-to-buy-and-sell-stocks-iii
-difficulty: "hard"
+difficulty: hard
-date: 2025-06-18T01:15:27.871264
+gfg:
+hackerrank:
+leetcode: best-time-to-buy-and-sell-stock-iii
 ---

 You are given an array prices where `prices[i]` is the price of a given stock on the i<sup>th</sup> day.